ReneS121082/20200914si/4.3.0/workshop/modules/module-220-operatorshub/operatorshub.md

 ### Using an installed operator

-Regular users will use the "Developer Catalog" menu to add shared apps, services, or source-to-image builders to projects.
+Regular users will use the "Developer Catalog" menu to add shared apps, bastion, or source-to-image builders to projects.
 Let's explore that interface and deploy a Couchbase cluster from our newly created operator: